wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/design-data-model-power-bi/includes/6-profile-data.md

 the **Value distribution** graph shows that a few salespeople in the **SalesPerson** column appear the same amount of times within the data.
-Additionally, you notice the same situation has occurred in the **Profits** column and in a few other tables as well.
+Additionally, you notice the same situation has occurred in the **Profit** column and in a few other tables as well.
 During your investigation, you discover that the data you were using was bad data and needed to be refreshed, so you immediately complete the refresh.
 Without viewing this graph, you might not have seen this error so